title>One Confusing Phone Call by Colin Kelly

 “Come on, Jeremy.
 You’re a motormouth, just like me.
-You just don’t sit for twenty minutes, especially with my brothers around trying to get you to talk to them, and not make me notice it.
+You don’t sit for twenty minutes, especially with my brothers trying to get you to talk to them, and say almost nothing at all without me noticing.
 Then it came to me.
 You kept talking about waiting for your mother to call you, and you finally heard from her.
 So, what did she say?”

 “She dumped a bunch of surprises on me, and didn’t answer most of the questions I asked her,” he said.
 Then he gave Mike an in-depth description of everything that he could remember asking his mom, and everything she told him.
 He ended with the $5,000.00 a month for living and school expenses.

 “I don’t believe it,” Mike said.
 “Really? $5,000.00 a month?
 In your bank account?
 Every month?
 That’s… that’s… shit, I don’t know what that is!
 Wonderful, and lucky, I guess.”

 “Supposedly she went to their bank today to send me the first $5,000.00 and to set it up so on the first of every month another five thousand will automatically be deposited.
 That’s until I graduate with my Bachelor’s degree.
 And it would continue if I decided to get a Master’s Degree.”

 “And when you talked to her new husband, this guy Armando, did he seems okay?”

 “Yeah, based on our short conversation I’d say he seems like a nice guy.
 He seemed a lot more interested in learning how I was and how I was doing in school and what I wanted to major in when I got to U.C.
 Berkeley than my mom.
 In fact, my mom didn’t ask me anything about any of that.”

 “Well, I guess all you have to do is wait until Monday or Tuesday and see if the money shows up in your bank account.”